-- material relating to the planning process - estate maps - printed maps - business papers (unless complementing other parts of the collection) - furniture, objects and artefacts relating to architect's practices - material which would be appropriately housed in another publicly accessible collection.
+- Material relating to the planning process - Estate maps - Printed maps - Business papers (unless complementing other parts of the collection) - Furniture, objects and artefacts relating to architects' practices - Material which would be appropriately housed in another publicly accessible collection.

-The architectural collections represent Scotland's most comprehensive, wide-ranging record of the architecture of Scotland and, as such, are of national importance as a detailed, authoritative, record of Scotland's historic environment.
-They are constantly expanding through ongoing buildings survey, recording and research by HES, and by deposits of records from external projects including from universities, architects, individuals and community groups.
+The architectural collections represent Scotland's most comprehensive, wide-ranging record of the architecture of Scotland and as such is of national importance as a detailed, authoritative, record of Scotland's historic environment.
+It is constantly expanding through ongoing building survey, recording and research by HES; and by deposits of records from external projects including from universities, architects, individuals and community groups.

-c) Future collecting
+c) Future Collecting